Precision-Recall Curves Using Information Divergence Frontiers: CHARACTERIZATION OF THE FRONTIERS

-Having defined the frontiers, we now turn to the problem of their computation.
-Remember that to compute the inclusive frontier we have to characterize the set of all pairs $(\Dalpha{\Rd}{\Pd}, \Dalpha{\Rd}{\Qd})$ which are not strictly dominated.
-To solve this multi-objective optimization problem we will linearly scalarize it by computing
+Having defined the frontiers, we now characterize them, so that we can discuss their computation in the next section.
+Remember that to compute the frontiers we have to characterize the subset of $\R^2$ consisting of all pairs $(\Dalpha{\Rd}{\Pd}, \Dalpha{\Rd}{\Qd})$ and $(\Dalpha{\Pd}{\Rd}, \Dalpha{\Qd}{\Rd})$ which are not strictly dominated.
+To solve these two multi-objective optimization problem we scalarize them by optimizing the problems

-for varying $\lambda\in[0, 1]$, and plug $\gamma(\lambda)$ back in the divergences.
-Even though this approach does not in general guarantee that we will obtain the frontier, we show that it is indeed the case in our setting.
-Furthermore, problem \eqref{eqn:left-barycenter} is known as the \emph{barycenter problem} and has closed-form solutions for many classes of distributions, which we will make use of.
-The exclusive case will be treated analogously.